How to Create Space in a Small Kitchen

 Compare that to today.

 Most kitchens have a collection of gadgets out on the counters.
-Can openers, blenders, instant pots, toasters and coffee makers to name a few.
+Can openers, blenders, instant pots, toasters, and coffee makers.
+They are all lined up in a row, cutting counter space in half.

 How to Create Space in a Small Kitchen

-Next up I have a few tips that you can use to help find some of that hidden space so you can have more room to prepare meals in yoru kitchen
+Next up are a few tips that you can use to help find some of that hidden space so you can have more room to prepare meals in your kitchen

 Where to Store Counter Appliances

 Maybe storing things is not so easy to do after all, especially if you are in a tiny kitchen that is very short on cabinet space.
-When I lived in our tiny kitchen we found moving less frequently used items to our dining room.
-This worked great and freed up some much needed work space.
+When I lived in our tiny kitchen, we found moving less frequently used items to our dining room worked great and freed up some much-needed work space.

 This worked well to hold items such as a crock pot, rice cooker, and blender.
 It also held our good dishes for entertaining along with a few tablecloths and placemats.